fcorti/alfresco-audit-analysis-reporting/alfresco/Alfresco SDK 1.x development environment setup.md

     cd ~
     git clone https://github.com/fcorti/alfresco-audit-analysis-reporting.git

-Once the download is completed, in the `alfresco-audit-analysis-reporting` folder you can find the while project.
+Once the download is completed, in the `alfresco-audit-analysis-reporting` folder you can find the whole project.

+## ...and now?

+Now that everything is ready... go to one of the projects of the repository and follow the instructions to build the AMPs and start the services.

 ## Appendix